-- 1 In the Administration Console, click Devices > Access Gateways > Edit > [Name of Reverse Proxy] > [Name of Domain-Based Proxy Service or Primary Proxy Service] > Protected Resources. - The Resource View of the Protected Resource List is used to create new protected resources or manage existing protected resources.
+1 In the Administration Console, click Devices > Access Gateways > Edit > [Name of Reverse Proxy] > [Name of Domain-Based Proxy Service or Primary Proxy Service] > Protected Resources.

+The Resource View of the Protected Resource List is used to create new protected resources or manage existing protected resources.
 The Policy View is used to see which policies are being used by multiple protected resources.
-For more information about the Policy View, see Section 2.4.7, "Assigning a Policy to Multiple Protected Resources," on page 51. - 2 Select one of the following actions:
+For more information about the Policy View, see Section 2.4.7, "Assigning a Policy to Multiple Protected Resources," on page 47.

 New: To create a new protected resource, click this option and specify a display name for the resource.
-For configuration information, see Section 2.4.1, "Setting Up a Protected Resource," on page 40.
+For configuration information, see Section 2.4.1, "Setting Up a Protected Resource," on page 36.